OpenEvalProject/evals/manuscripts/elife-76174/v2/manuscript.md

 There is substantial uncertainty in whether each of our determined clusters of cases accurately represents a set of cases linked by transmission.
 For any cluster of two or more cases, it may be that two independent sets of cases are incorrectly included in the same cluster.
 This may lead us to overestimate the size of clusters.
 Likewise, any two of our clusters in the the same school that occur further apart than 7 days may in fact be linked by a chain of undetected transmission, leading to an underestimate of cluster size.
 Both these factors may occur in our data, but we neglect both of them, taking the observed cluster size as given by our method.
 We are also unable to distinguish between transmission occurring in a school and in social activities with classmates outside of school.

 In a given jurisdiction, we assume exposure events occur according to a Poisson process with variable rate.
-Independently of this process, once an exposure event occurs at a school, we say Z additional people are infected by the index case, for a total of Z+1 individuals in the cluster.
-The variable Z includes individuals directly infected by the index case, as well as any subsequent infected individuals that are included in the same cluster.
-Following Lloyd-Smith et al., 2005, we model Z as a Poisson random variable with parameter ν, where ν itself is a Gamma-distributed random variable.
-As described by Lloyd-Smith et al., 2005, Z is then a negative binomial random variable.
-Rather than the usual parametrization of a negative binomial distribution, we use parameters Rc and k.
-The parameter Rc is the expected number of additional infections in a cluster, and k is the dispersion: a measure of how far the distribution of Z is from being Poisson.
-As k→∞, the distribution of Z approaches that of a Poisson distribution with mean Rc.
-The variance of Z is Rc⁢(1+Rc/k) and so for smaller values of k we expect more of the secondary cases to occur in rare large clusters rather than in frequent small clusters (Lloyd-Smith et al., 2005).
+Independently of this process, once an exposure event occurs at a school, we say $Z$ additional people are infected by the index case, for a total of $Z+1$ individuals in the cluster.
+The variable $Z$ includes individuals directly infected by the index case, as well as any subsequent infected individuals that are included in the same cluster.
+Following Lloyd-Smith et al., 2005, we model $Z$ as a Poisson random variable with parameter $ν$, where $ν$ itself is a Gamma-distributed random variable.
+As described by Lloyd-Smith et al., 2005, $Z$ is then a negative binomial random variable.
+Rather than the usual parametrization of a negative binomial distribution, we use parameters $R_{c}$ and $k$.
+The parameter $R_{c}$ is the expected number of additional infections in a cluster, and $k$ is the dispersion: a measure of how far the distribution of $Z$ is from being Poisson.
+As $k→∞$, the distribution of $Z$ approaches that of a Poisson distribution with mean $R_{c}$.
+The variance of $Z$ is $R_{c}⁢(1+R_{c}/k)$ and so for smaller values of $k$ we expect more of the secondary cases to occur in rare large clusters rather than in frequent small clusters (Lloyd-Smith et al., 2005).

-There are then a total of Z+1 infected individuals in the school.
+There are then a total of $Z+1$ infected individuals in the school.
 To give an idea of how the distribution of true cluster size depends on the parameters when they are in this range, in Figure 1 we show the theoretical distributions for varying parameters.
-On the left, we fix Rc+1=2 and vary k.
-Decreasing k causes there to be more clusters of size 1 (i.e. no transmission) and more large clusters, but reduces the number of intermediate-sized clusters.
-On the right, we fix k=0.3 and show the effect of varying mean cluster size Rc+1.
-As Rc increases, the frequency of clusters with no or little transmission decreases and the frequency of larger cluster sizes increases.
+On the left, we fix $R_{c}+1=2$ and vary $k$.
+Decreasing $k$ causes there to be more clusters of size 1 (i.e. no transmission) and more large clusters, but reduces the number of intermediate-sized clusters.
+On the right, we fix $k=0.3$ and show the effect of varying mean cluster size $R_{c}+1$.
+As $R_{c}$ increases, the frequency of clusters with no or little transmission decreases and the frequency of larger cluster sizes increases.

 ![Figure 1.](https://cdn.elifesciences.org/articles/76174/elife-76174-fig1-v2.jpg)

 **Figure 1.:** Trends continue as shown for larger clusters.
-(Left) Fixing mean cluster size  and varying dispersion Rc+1.
-(Right) Fixing k and varying k.Rc+1
+(Left) Fixing mean cluster size $R_{c}+1$ and varying dispersion $k$.
+(Right) Fixing $k$ and varying $R_{c}+1$.

-The number of the total Z+1 cases that are actually observed, X, depends on the ascertainment model.
-We consider a model where each case is observed and contributes to the reported cluster size with probability q, so that the observed cluster size X (conditioned on Z) is binomial with parameters n=Z+1 and probability q.
-The index case is treated the same as the infectees, so X may or may not include the index case.
+The number of the total $Z+1$ cases that are actually observed, $X$, depends on the ascertainment model.
+We consider a model where each case is observed and contributes to the reported cluster size with probability $q$, so that the observed cluster size $X$ (conditioned on $Z$) is binomial with parameters $n=Z+1$ and probability $q$.
+The index case is treated the same as the infectees, so $X$ may or may not include the index case.
 If none of the cases in a cluster are observed, we assume the cluster is not reported, so our model factors in the effect that smaller clusters are more likely to be missed.
 See Appendix 1 for an explicit statement of the likelihood function.

-For each collection of cluster sizes in our datasets we estimate the mean Rc and dispersion k using the ascertainment model with q=0.75.
+For each collection of cluster sizes in our datasets we estimate the mean $R_{c}$ and dispersion $k$ using the ascertainment model with $q=0.75$.
 We base this value on the meta-analysis (Bobrovitz et al., 2021) which reports ascertainment fractions for high-income regions in the Americas between 66% (in the last quarter of 2020) and 85% (in the second quarter of 2021).
-We use maximum likelihood estimation to obtain estimates of Rc and k, and we use the Hessian of the log-likelihood to obtain 95% confidence ellipses for the parameters [Wasserman, 2013, Sec.
+We use maximum likelihood estimation to obtain estimates of $R_{c}$ and $k$, and we use the Hessian of the log-likelihood to obtain 95% confidence ellipses for the parameters [Wasserman, 2013, Sec.
 9.10].

 Finally, we perform a second analysis using the same model, using a smaller window of time for the definition of a cluster.
 In this way we hope to identify only the index case and the cases directly infected by the index case.
-We use the model above for this (smaller) number of cases for each cluster to estimate a distribution for ν, but then use this in turn to estimate a distribution for the instantaneous transmission rate β.
-Our reasoning is that if ν is the random Poisson parameter when the index case it exposed to n people for time T, then β has approximately the same distribution as ν/(n⁢T).
-Under these assumptions, β is also a Gamma-distributed random variable with parameter we can easily identify, from those for ν.
+We use the model above for this (smaller) number of cases for each cluster to estimate a distribution for $ν$, but then use this in turn to estimate a distribution for the instantaneous transmission rate $\beta$.
+Our reasoning is that if $ν$ is the random Poisson parameter when the index case it exposed to $n$ people for time $T$, then $\beta$ has approximately the same distribution as $ν/(n⁢T)$.
+Under these assumptions, $\beta$ is also a Gamma-distributed random variable with parameter we can easily identify, from those for $ν$.

 ## Results